mohitshyoran/Notes/HM/README.md

 ### Tell me about a time when you helped one of your teammates?
 - Business flows.
 - New joinee help in work and motivated mentally , improved her performance.
+- Problem solving.

 ### Weakness overcame in last on year?
-- Distraction because of multiple tasks -> learn to focus at one task at a time.
-- Wasted lot of time when stuck -> work - break - work.
+- Implemented work-break-work strategy.
+Very helpful when stuck.
 - Not being quite and taking responsibilities.

 ### Situation where it did not go as expected and then how you handled it and learning?
 - Business rule feature, complex code critical impacts.
 - Handled by working extra.
-- and learned to raise a flag instead of keep trying.
+- And learned to raise a flag instead of keep trying.

-### Tell me about a time when you invented something? or Time when you came up with novel solution?
-- Created common SQL queries to find required data on lower environments (for defect fix and dev, creating new data takes lot of time), maintained it on confluence and shared with team mates.
-- Not a invention but created one doc of common defects.

 ### Tell me about a time you committed a mistake? or Have you ever failed at something?
 What did you learn from it?
 - By doing wrong analysis and wrong understanding of the US.